 - NPRS,islot is the maximum number of DL PRS resources in positioning frequency layer i configured in a slot.

 - Lavailable_PRS,i is the time duration of available PRS in positioning frequency layer i to be measured TPRS,i, and is calculated in the same way as PRS duration K defined in clause 5.1.6.5 of TS 38.214 [26].
-For calculation of Lavailable_PRS,i, only the unmuted PRS resources in the indicated resources sets that are not fully overlapped with other higher-priority DL signals/channels are considered.
+For calculation of Lavailable_PRS,i, only the unmuted PRS resources in the indicated resources sets that are not fully overlapped with other higher-priority DL signals/channels and overlapped the time window(s) are considered if PFL i is associated with the time window are considered, otherwise only the unmuted PRS resources that are not fully overlapped with other higher-priority DL signals/channels are considered.

 - Nsample is the number of PRS RSTD samples, where